United States (California)

 “Technology will make life on Earth better, if we take the care to do it right,” explains Wiens, who knows that taking things apart and putting them back together connects us to our things and can halt our slide to a totally disposable culture.
 He doesn’t just want to turn us into DIY repairmen superheroes, but also educate the world about e-waste.

 Electronics contain nasty chemicals.
 Panel displays contain mercury and plastic cases come coated with fire-resistant chemicals that contaminate soils and leach into the water supply if just discarded in landfills.
-Once you disassemble, repair, and put back together your laptop or iPod, you have a much better understanding of what goes into it – and why you shouldn’t be simply chucking it out.
+Once you disassemble, repair, and put back together your laptop or iPhone, you have a much better understanding of what goes into it – and why you shouldn’t be simply chucking it out.
 “Our philosophy is that if you can’t open it, you don’t own it.”

 Kyle Wiens and Luke Soules